-During C/C++ code generation, MATLAB® checks for statements that attempt to access uninitialized memory.
+During C/C++ code generation, the code generator checks for statements that attempt to access uninitialized memory.
 If it detects execution paths where a variable is used but is potentially not defined, it generates a compile-time error.
 To prevent these errors, define variables by assignment before using them in operations or returning them as function outputs.

 Note, however, that variable assignments not only copy the properties